DEVSENSE/phptools-docs/docs/vscode/Editor/index.md

 # Code Editor Overview

 PHP editor integration extends and adds the features to the `php` documents.
-It targets PHP development in general, with respect to well known PHP frameworks and projects of large sizes.
+It targets PHP development in general, with respect to well known PHP frameworks and large projects.

 The editor fetaures following: